IgniteUI/indigo-design-docfx/en/components/grid-column-pinning.md

 ## Custom Column Pinning

-In Sketch it is also possible to add a custom pining action in the Grid Header Cell by using either the `Feature Left` or `Feature Right` overrides and setting it to `Icon Template`.
+It is also possible to add a custom pinning action in the Grid Header Cell.
+In Sketch this can be achieved by using either the `Feature Left` or `Feature Right` overrides and setting it to `Icon Template`.
 This way an icon will appear to indicate the column is pinned and you can change its state from pin to unpin icon from Icon override.
-In Figma the method is identical, you need to go to the Header Cell layers and from there use either the `Feature Left` or `Feature Right` layer and change its `Type` property from `None` to `Icon Template`.
+In Figma the method is identical, you need to go to the Header Cell layer, select either the `Feature Left` or `Feature Right` layer and change its `Type` property from `None` to `Icon Template`.
 Of course, you would probably also want to rearrange the column order so that the pinned ones come first when looking left to right.

 ## Cell Right Border